arpitbbhayani/articles/blogs/israeli-queues.md

-A queue is a data structure that holds up elements for a brief period of time until the peripheral system is ready to process them.
-The most common implementation of a queue is a FIFO - First In First Out - implying the element that was inserted first will be evicted first.
+A queue is a data structure that holds up elements for a brief period of time until a peripheral processing system is ready to process them.
+The most common implementation of a queue is a FIFO queue - First In First Out - that evicts the element that was inserted the first i.e. it evicts the one that has spent the most time in the queue.
 There are other variations of Queues one of which is called Priority Queue.

 In Priority Queue, every element is associated with a priority, usually provided by the user during enqueueing; This associated priority is used during eviction where the element with the highest priority is evicted first during dequeuing.